(August 13, 1869 – June 3, 1929)

 By the time pro lacrosse was revived in 1918, it had lost its primacy in the hearts of Vancouver’s sports fans.
 Jones’ own interest in the pro game would sour again after the 1918 season when his Vancouver team won the Mainland Lacrosse Association and claimed the Minto Cup.
 However, the New Westminster Salmonbellies then claimed the following year – conveniently after they had lost the cup series – that they had never fielded a team and rejected Vancouver’s claims for the Minto Cup.

 While the early 1920s would see the game regain some traction amongst fans, it never flourished at the same dizzying level as it did under Jones’ heyday during the decade prior.
 In the meantime, out of disgust with the recent situation with New Westminster, Jones turned his attention to supporting the amateur game.

 In late September and October of 1920, Jones met with his former star-player Billy Fitzgerald to lay out some plans to field a team to play against a Vancouver team involving Jones.
 Although never progressing beyond talk, conflicting and muddled news reports hinted that Fitzgerald would either organise and manage an unidentified eastern team to play a twelve-game schedule versus Vancouver or he would organise a Seattle lacrosse team to play in an ‘international league’ involving Vancouver and Montréal.
 Whether the failure of this international league bankrolled by Con Jones later lent weight to his Pacific Coast Lacrosse Association venture the following year involving Vancouver and Victoria (of which Billy Fitzgerald was a member) is unknown.

-When he returned to the professional game in 1921, what seem like a repeated occurrence over the years, constant disputes with the Salmonbellies, struck yet again.
+When he returned to the professional game in 1921, what seemed like a repeated occurrence over the years, constant disputes with the Salmonbellies, struck yet again.
 New Westminster refused to play against a Jones team, so this time Jones simply walked with his players and formed his own new league, the Pacific Coast Lacrosse Association, with Victoria as the token opposition.
 But his new venture was short-lived and floundered after just 5 games.
 Despite importing easterners to stock the teams, Victoria was hopelessly outclassed and the PCLA quickly proved futile.